SimonMariani/OOD-detection/README.md

 ## Dependencies
-In order to run the code, the dependencies in the unvertainty.yml file must be installed.
-Note that not all of them are needed for the majority of the functionalities.
-The main dependencies are as follows and should be enough to run most of the code:
+In order to run the code, the dependencies in the unvertainty.yml file can be installed.
+However, not all of them are needed for the majority of the functionalities.
+The main dependencies are enough to run most of the code:

 - PyTorch 1.12.0, torchvision 0.13.0, CudaToolkit 11.3
+- yaml 0.2.5, pyyaml 6.0
 -